 My husband, Scott, is a mortgage banker so I was always catering open houses for his real estate agents and bringing them goodies.
 I ended up catering business lunches and receptions in the Gardendale, AL area for 13 years!

 It is a combination of several recipes I've made over the years.
-I love celery, especially with a big ol' scoop of peanut butte!
+I love celery, especially with a big ol' scoop of peanut butter!
 But, I am not a fan of celery in my chicken salad-so you won't find any in this chicken salad recipe.

 Most of my recipes have shortcuts in them.
 The shortcut in Parmesan Artichoke Chicken Salad is rotisserie chicken!
 I use both white and dark meat for the best flavor.
 I buy my rotisserie chicken only at Sam's Wholesale or Costco because I can get a whopping 5 cups of shredded chicken from one bird!

 This recipe is easily modified using 4 cups shredded leftover turkey from Thanksgiving or Christmas dinner.
 If you are watching your calories, you can use all white meat.